Canadian government forces rail lockout to end - KVIA

 By Chris Isidore, Ramishah Maruf and Paula Newton, CNN

-“I’ve directed the Canada Industrial Relations Board to assist the parties in settling the outstanding terms of their collective agreements by imposing final binding arbitration,” MacKinnon said in press conference Thursday.
-The government also ordered a resumption of activities and extending the term of the current collective agreements until new agreements have been signed.
+Prime Minister Justin Trudeau’s administration had refused such a move ahead of the shutdown, which started at 12:01 am ET on Thursday.
+But Canada and the United States were faced with possible disruptions in multiple industries across both countries, including agriculture, automobiles, energy, lumber and chemicals; halting commuter rail operations that use the freight railroads’ tracks of the freight railroads; and the threat that water treatment plants in both countries would run out of the chlorine they needed to provide fresh drinking water.

+Thursday afternoon Canadian Labor Minister Steve MacKinnon ordered the Canadian Industrial Relations Board to impose the binding arbitration and ordered the railroads and the union members to return to work.
+The shutdown began not through a strike by the Teamsters union, which repesents about 9,000 workers at the two railroads, but instead a lockout of those unionized workers by the management of the two railroads, Canadian National and Canadian Pacific Kansas City Southern.

-The move is a victory for Canadian National and Candian Pacific Kansas City Southern, the two major railroads, which had been seeking government intervention.
-They said they had been forced to shut down their networks, despite the disruption it would cause, because there was no way to reach a deal with the Teamsters union that represents 9,000 of their workers.
+The move is a victory for CN and CPKC, which had been seeking government intervention.
+They said they had been forced to shut down their networks, despite the disruption it would cause, because there was no way to reach a deal with the Teamsters union.

+But the government’s intervention is a setback for the union, which had argued the best and fairest way to settle the labor dispute was to have the two sides reach an agreement at the bargaining table.
+They blamed greed by railroads negotiators and management demands that the union argues would hurt rail safety and the quality of life of its employees, a charge the railroads deny.

 MacKinnon said he assessed both parties were at a “fundamental impasse.”